 Solid Roof Conservatories

-We approach the building of a solid roof conservatory in a similar way to a traditional all glass conservatory in that the frames and doors are normally the sanie.
-Subject to roof loadings calculations we will often ‘beef up” the construction timber profiles as necessary.
+We approach the building of a solid roof conservatory in a similar way to a traditional all glass conservatory, in that the frames and doors are normally the same.
+Subject to roof loadings calculations, we will often ‘beef up’ the construction timber profiles, as necessary.

-Whereas we will normally build with the tried and tested and very stable solid Sapele hardwood, we have constructed in oak an other hardwoods.
-There are caveats to using these other timbers however in that there can certainly be more movement experienced with such woods and when attempting to provide a stable frame construction for double glazed units this can prove difficult with the possibility that stability is compromised in the sense that window sashes may become tight/ loose, the glass itself put under stress and the timbers twist/ warp.
+Whereas we will normally build with the tried and tested and very stable solid sapele hardwood, we have constructed in oak and other hardwoods.
+There are caveats to using these other timbers, however, in that there can certainly be more movement experienced with such woods.
+When attempting to provide a stable frame construction for double glazed units, this can prove difficult with the possibility that stability is compromised in the sense that window sashes may become tight/ loose, the glass itself put under stress and the timbers twist/ warp.

-Our orangery constructions use a solid roof a as well., but in a different fashion of course.
+Our orangery constructions use a solid roof as well, but in a different fashion of course.
 Orangery roof areas have a flat roof surround with a lantern glass roof structure in the middle.

-We have access to structural engineers who work out the roof loadings etc and advise on steel or glulanm support beams.
+We have access to structural engineers who work out the roof loadings and advise on steel or glulam support beams.